-Former AOC employee, Ms. Sherita Holt, GS-11, Special Events Manager, U.S. Capitol Visitor Center, was identified as one of the remaining three employees with a delinquent and unfulfilled financial obligation to the AOC.
-Holt had entered into four loan agreements with the AOC in 2019, 2020, 2021 and 2022, respectively, receiving a total of \$40,000 in return for six years of service to the AOC.
-Holt then departed the AOC in January 2023 for a position with another government agency.
+Former AOC employee, Ms. Samantha Parker, GS-11, Health and Fitness Specialist, House Office Buildings, was identified as one of the remaining three employees with a delinquent and unfulfilled financial obligation to the AOC.
+Parker had entered into four loan agreements with the AOC in 2018 and 2019, respectively, receiving a total of \$16,000, in return for four years of service to the AOC.
+Parker then departed the AOC in March 2021, prior to her SLRP Service Agreement ending on August 8, 2022.

-The OIG's initial review showed that Holt had not made a single loan payment since her departure and as of October 16, 2024, due to late fees and penalties, had an outstanding balance of \$30,523.87.
+The OIG's initial review showed that Parker had not made a single loan payment since her departure and, due to late fees and penalties, had an outstanding balance of \$10,394.92.
 The OIG identified these funds to be a questioned cost, or potentially, theft of government funds.
-When interviewed by the OIG, Holt acknowledged her participation in the AOC's SLRP and stated she had missed a previously received letter from the USDA.
-Holt told the OIG that she had a travel reimbursement from her most recent government employer withheld through the Treasury Offset Program and had since made four payments to the AOC through the USDA, National Finance Center.
-Holt was forthcoming with the OIG and provided all relevant documentation following her interview.
+When interviewed by the OIG, Parker acknowledged her participation in the AOC's SLRP and stated she had never received correspondence from the AOC (or any entity) that advised her of an unpaid balance owed upon her departure from the AOC.
+Parker stated she had received no communication regarding the outstanding debt since she departed the AOC in 2021 and was only made aware because the Department of Treasury had withheld three pending tax returns in